NateEag/next-vcs/readme.md

 specifies a post-clone hook.

-That way, workplace repositories and the like could kick off sandbox setup immediately after the clone, instead of requiring you two run two commands.
+That way, workplace repositories and the like could kick off sandbox setup immediately after the clone, instead of requiring you to run two commands.

 That may sound silly and pedantic, but it would make standardizing project setup massively easier in SOAs a la Amazon - checking out the project *gets*